On The Death Of Google Reader

 The debate lies with the fact that more and more people are starting to use Twitter, Twitter lists, Facebook, and other social means to just get the news from the streams they follow on these sites rather than typical RSS Readers like Google Reader.
 This might also be why Google Reader still recognizes feeds when you enter user profile URLs in the “Add Subscription box.

 Content Curation for Twitter: How To Be a "Thought Leader DJ"

 SEPTEMBER 25, 2010

-Content Curator is a DJ.
+A Content Curator is a DJ.
 On Twitter, you are mixing content, content that the audience you hope to engage will find--not only interesting--but, irresistible, irresistible enough to comment on, @reply, retweet, share, like, etc. Ultimately, you hope your followers will enlist their followers to follow you because of your great content.
 Whom do you know?
-Think 70-20-10.
+Be specific.